-Accordingly, the rate of successful placement was worked out as 70 per cent and an amount of $\ge 3.91$ crore was released to the PIA (February 2019) as second instalment.
+Accordingly, the rate of successful placement was worked out as 70 per cent and an amount of ₹3.91 crore was released to the PIA (February 2019) as second instalment.
 This was despite the fact that the negative report from NABCONS had already been communicated to ORMAS (January 2019) that three candidates were not placed.
-On the basis of this finding of NABCONS, $\ge 3.67$ crore would have been due for payment.
-ORMAS thus, irregularly released extra payment of $\ge 23.45$ lakh, which resulted in a pecuniary advantage to a private agency.
+On the basis of this finding of NABCONS, ₹ 3.67 crore would have been due for payment.
+ORMAS thus, irregularly released extra payment of ₹ 23.45 lakh, which resulted in a pecuniary advantage to a private agency.

-As per the decision (October 2018) of ORMAS, second project could be given to a PIA if the PIA achieves 70 per cent training target of the previous project and 50 per cent of trained candidates have been placed in jobs.
+• Irregular and wrongful award of second project worth ₹ 11.76 crore: As per the decision (October 2018) of ORMAS, second project could be given to a PIA if the PIA achieves 70 per cent training target of the previous project and 50 per cent of trained candidates have been placed in jobs.
 Audit noted that PAC awarded (16 February 2019) a second project worth ₹ 11.76 crore to the PIA (ASD Education Private Limited) subject to submission of compliance with NABCONS placement verification.